-The actuarial function was organisationally assigned to the Managing Board in financial year 2019 and reported directly to it during the performance of its duties.
-Starting 01/01/2020, the actuarial function was assigned to Managing Board member Gábor Lehel.
-The function holder performs its role for VIG Holding as a solo company and at the VIG Insurance Group level.
+The actuarial function is organisationally assigned to Managing Board member Gabor Lehel and reports directly to him during the performance of its duties.
+The function holder performs its role for VIG Holding and at the level of VIG Insurance Group.

-The duties of the actuarial function are specified in the function description and include, among other things, the requirements for the actuarial function stipulated in the VAG, in particular:
+The duties of the actuarial function are specified in a function description and include, among other things, the requirements for the actuarial function stipulated in the VAG, in particular: